Smooth solutions to the chord log-Minkowski problem: Nonlocal flow and related functionals

 Hence, $R_t\leq C$ for a positive constant depending only on $n$, $f$ and $\Omega_0$, which is just the second inequality of \eqref{eq:30}.

-Now we prove the first inequality of \eqref{eq:30}.
+We are in a position to verify the first inequality of \eqref{eq:30}.
 Suppose to the contrary that there exists a sequence of times $t_k\in[0,T)$ such that

-Since we have already proved that $\set{\Omega_{t_k}}$ is a bounded sequence of origin-symmetric convex bodies, by the Blaschke selection theorem, $\set{\Omega_{t_k}}$ has a subsequence which converges to a nonempty, compact, origin-symmetric convex subset, denoted by $\Omega$.
+Since we have already demonstrated that $\set{\Omega_{t_k}}$ is a bounded sequence of origin-symmetric convex bodies, by the Blaschke's selection theorem, $\set{\Omega_{t_k}}$ has a subsequence which converges to a nonempty, compact, origin-symmetric convex subset, denoted by $\Omega$.
 Without loss of generality, we assume

 Therefore, the support function of $\Omega$ satisfies